projectfluent/fluent-langneg-rs/README.md

 but in some case, like HTTP Accepted Headers, you may need the complete BCP47 Language Tag implementation which this crate does not provide.

-Parsed locale identifiers are stored as `Locale` objects compatible with ECMA402's [Intl.Locale][] and allow for operations on locale identifier subtags and unicode extension keys as defined by [RFC6067][] and Unicode [UTS35][]

 Language negotiation algorithms are custom Project Fluent solutions, based on [RFC4647][].

-The current API only allows for operations on basic language subtags (language, script, region, variants) and unicode extension keys.
-Other subtags will be parsed and serialized, but there is no API access to them when operating on the `Locale` object.

 The language negotiation strategies aim to replicate the best-effort matches with the most limited amount of data.
 The algorithm returns reasonable